 We offer coursework leading to a Master of Science in Speech-Language Pathology and a Doctor of Audiology degrees.
-In addition, completing required coursework and clinical practicum experiences qualifies you for national certification from the American Speech-Language-Hearing Association and state licensure.
-We also offer a Ph.D. in Health Services Research in the concentration area of Audiology and Speech-Language Pathology.
+In addition, completing required coursework and clinical practicum experiences qualifies you for national certification from the American Speech-Language- Hearing Association and state licensure.
+We also offer a Ph.D. in Health Sciences Research in the concentration area of Audiology and Speech- Language Pathology.
+To learn more about this degree visit Ph.D. in Health Services Research in the concentration area of Audiology and Speech-Language Pathology.

 As a part of our programs, you will have access to research labs, clinical treatment rooms, a clinic library, student workrooms and computer labs.
 You can gain valuable research experience alongside our faculty members in the following areas: